Noahscratch493/CattyLinux/README.md

 ## Getting Help

-If you have questions or want to contribute, please open an issue or a pull request.
+If you have questions or want to contribute, please open an issue.

 ---